Find out what some of our graduates are doing today in pursuing their successful careers.

 A hybrid (non-plug-in) vehicle can typically recharge the high-voltage battery using two methods:

 There are a few different hybrid electric, hybrid and electric vehicle categories in the market that are used to meet various goals, whether it’s increasing fuel efficiency or decreasing the cost.
-These include:
+From entry-level hybrid cars to more advanced models, there’s something for everyone.

-Given the move by manufacturers and policymaking aimed toward a zero-emissions future, UTI has updated its hybrid and electric vehicle coursework at its California campuses: Sacramento, Long Beach, and Rancho Cucamonga.
-And all campuses are scheduled to be updated with the hybrid and electric vehicle coursework in the near future.
+Given the move by manufacturers and policymaking aimed toward a zero-emissions future, UTI has updated its hybrid and electric vehicle coursework at its California campuses: Long Beach, Rancho Cucamonga and Sacramento.
+All other UTI campuses are scheduled to be updated with the hybrid and electric vehicle coursework.

-UTI has a strategy for electric vehicles that includes adding even more content to the core Automotive Technology program, as well as updating and adding Manufacturer-Specific Advanced Training (MSAT) programs that incorporate hybrid and electric vehicle technology.15 UTI also plans to develop new training models and brand relationship opportunities.
+UTI has a strategy for electric vehicles that includes adding even more content to the core Automotive Technology program, as well as updating and adding Manufacturer-Specific Advanced Training (MSAT) programs that incorporate hybrid and electric vehicle technology.
+UTI also plans to develop training models and brand relationship opportunities.

-UTI is committed to remaining up-to-date on what’s happening in the industry and is excited for the future of HEV and EV technology!
+UTI is committed to remaining up to date on what’s happening in the industry and is excited about the future of HEV and EV technology!

-In less than a year,7 you can graduate from UTI’s Automotive Technology program with the skills you need to service a range of vehicles as an automotive technician.
-You could have the opportunity to experience the hybrid electric and electric vehicle courses as well.
+In less than a year, you can graduate from UTI’s Automotive Technology program with the skills you need to service a range of vehicles as an automotive technician.1,7 You could have the opportunity to go through the hybrid electric and electric vehicle courses as well.

 Students can learn to perform basic maintenance and repairs on hybrid systems and components, including hybrid vehicle batteries and electric motors and controls.

-Students who graduate from the program will have the hands-on experience needed for an entry-level career in the industry.1 Gain a quality education from a state-of-the-industry trade school that stays up-to-date with what’s happening in the field.
+Students who graduate from the program will have received the hands-on training needed to pursue an entry-level role in the industry.18 Gain a quality education from a state-of-the-industry trade school that stays up to date with what’s happening in the field.

+Enroll today to get started on your career journey.
 Want to learn more?
-Visit our website to request more information from an Admissions Representative today.
+Visit our website to request more information from an Admissions Representative!

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.